 Documentation for SLIMA's features can be found in the project wiki.

-Note: This package is still in beta and in active development!
+Note: This package is still in active development!
 Contributions and bug reports are welcome.

 By following these instructions, you can use Atom very effectively as your Lisp editor.

 lisp-paredit package (proper idiomatic lisp indentation and parenthesis editing)